-The heightened interest in grit has generated debates around its role in character education, its potential as a panacea for educational disparities, and the ethical implications of its emphasis, especially in contexts marked by systemic inequalities.
+The heightened interest in grit has generated debates around its role in character education, its potential as a panacea for educational disparities, and the ethical implications of its emphasis.
 These discussions add complexity in the military, which must balance the pursuit of long-term objectives with ethical conduct and the welfare of individuals and units.
 Ethan Ris's exploration of the historical context of grit illuminates how its valorization, primarily by the privileged, may overlook the structural barriers less privileged individuals face.
 This analysis prompts reconsidering how grit is conceptualized and promoted in military training, suggesting a need to address broader societal dynamics that influence success.